Jim Reese (musician)

 James Gordon Reese, Jr., simply known as Jim Reese, (December 7, 1941 – October 26, 1991) was an American musician and a longtime member of the famed rock and roll band, The Bobby Fuller Four.
 Being virtuosic at a variety of instruments, he is perhaps best known for his guitar work (both lead and rhythm).
-He provided backing vocals and rhythm guitar to the Bobby Fuller Four's greatest hit, "I Fought the Law."
+He provided backing vocals and rhythm guitar to the Bobby Fuller Four's hit, "I Fought the Law."

 Early career

-While always aspiring to be a guitarist in a band, Reese was initially turned down by the Rock Kings, a local El Paso band, before joining the Counts in April 1958.
-At this point, Reese was playing piano with the group, and was featured on their first release, "Thunder," in October 1958 (Reese and The Bobby Fuller Four would later cover this track as "Thunder Reef").
+An aspiring guitarist, Reese was initially turned down by the Rock Kings, a local El Paso band, before joining the Counts in April 1958.
+At this point, Reese was playing piano with the group, and was featured on their first release, "Thunder," in October 1958 (Reese and The Bobby Fuller Four covered this track as "Thunder Reef").
 For their next release in 1959, "Child of Fortune," Reese switched to rhythm guitar.

-Over time and with changing lineups, Reese broke away and headed his own band, the Embers, after internal arguments within The Counts caused band members to become polarized.
-The Embers saw the return of former Counts bands mates Googie Dirmeyer, and Jerry Bright.
-Originally under the name the Royal Lancers for two years, the group evolved, and Reese soon found his calling with lead guitar, quickly becoming one of the most distinguished rock guitarists in El Paso.
+Eventually, Reese broke away and headed his own band, the Embers, after internal arguments within The Counts polarized band members.
+Former Counts bands mates Googie Dirmeyer and Jerry Bright returned to The Embers.
+Under the name the Royal Lancers, the group evolved for two years, and Reese soon found his calling as a lead guitarist in El Paso.
 Notable members of the Embers included Howard Steele on bass, Dalton Powell on piano, and Bobby Fuller on drums.

-By 1961, Fuller sought to head his own band, and recorded his first single, featuring him on vocals and guitar for the first time, while backed by Reese the Embers, was released as "You're in Love" in November 1961 (recorded in Fuller's parent's living room on a Viking recorder).
-The single became a regional hit, peaking at No. 1 at KELP.
+By 1961, Fuller sought to head his own band, and recorded his first single, featuring him on vocals and guitar for the first time, while backed by Reese the Embers.
+Recorded in Fuller's parent's living room on a Viking recorder, the single was released as "You're in Love" in November 1961.
+It became a regional hit, peaking at No. 1 at KELP.
 Fuller later left the Embers to start his own band.

 Fuller quickly achieved success through independently recorded and released singles.
 He first contacted Reese to play with the band in 1962, where he remained until 1963, when Fuller began playing with a different set of musicians (Billy Webb on guitar, and Larry Thompson on drums).
 When Fuller got more serious about getting the band a deal with Del-Fi Records in late 1964, Reese re-joined the band at Fuller personally asked him and Powell.
 For the rest of this period, Fuller and Reese switched off playing lead and rhythm guitar.
 By the end of the year, the band made the move to California.